gorilla-devs/ferium/README.md

 You'll also need the [Just](https://github.com/casey/just#installation) command runner, its basically a much better version of `make`.

 If you want to build Ferium without cloning the repo, set the `CURSEFORGE_API_KEY` environment variable, then run `cargo install ferium`.
-If you don't have a CurseForge API key you can set the variable to an empty value, however anything using the CurseForge API will not work.
+If you don't have a CurseForge API key, you can set the variable to an empty value.
+However anything using the CurseForge API will not work.

 To build the project and install it to your Cargo binary directory, clone the project and run `just install`.
 If you want to install it for testing a developement version, run `just` (alias for `just install-dev`).